Sean McVay effect: Background

-On January 12, 2017, the Los Angeles Rams hired Washington offensive coordinator Sean McVay, who was then 30 years old, as their head coach.
-McVay began his NFL career in 2010 as Washington's assistant tight ends coach before working his way up to becoming their offensive coordinator, a role he held for three years.
-His hire by the Rams made McVay the youngest head coach in the NFL and the youngest since 1938, when Art Lewis became coach of the Cleveland Rams at 27 years old.
+On January 12, 2017, the Los Angeles Rams hired Washington offensive coordinator Sean McVay, who was then aged 30, as their head coach.
+McVay began his NFL coaching career in 2010 as Washington's assistant tight ends coach before working his way up to becoming their offensive coordinator in 2014, a role he held for three years.
+Few expected McVay to be a viable head coaching candidate in the offseason and thought he would remain with Washington following the hiring cycle, but McVay impressed the Rams with his knowledge and poise during his interview.
+His hire made McVay the youngest head coach in the NFL and the youngest since 1938, when Art Lewis became coach of the Cleveland Rams at 27 years old.
 Prior to McVay's hiring, the four youngest head coaching hires in the Super Bowl era (1966–present) – Lane Kiffin, Raheem Morris, Dave Shula, and Josh McDaniels – had a combined win–loss record of 52–115 before being fired by their respective teams.

 McVay took over a Rams team that finished the 2016 season last in points, total yards and first downs, and that were later ranked as the second-worst offense of the 2010s.
 Under McVay's new leadership, the Rams led the league in total offense in 2017, making them the first team in the Super Bowl era to go from last to first in total offense in a single season.
 In addition to McVay's coaching acumen, many noted how he was able to change the culture of the organization with his willingness to engage with players and take accountability for his own shortcomings.
+Despite being younger than some of the players on the Rams' roster when he was named head coach, McVay quickly gained the locker room’s trust and respect.
 The Rams reached the playoffs in McVay's first season, ending a twelve-year postseason drought for the franchise.
-McVay received recognition from the league and the media for turning around the team's fortunes, and at the season's conclusion he became the youngest-ever recipient of the AP NFL Coach of the Year award.
+McVay received recognition from the league and the media for turning around the team's fortunes, and at the season's conclusion he became the youngest-ever recipient of the AP NFL Coach of the Year award at 32 years old.